tomas-fryza/vhdl-course/Labs/08-traffic_lights/README.md

 ## Synchronize git

-Your repository must include `README.md` file with simulation screenshots, next the source code for traffic light controller, testbench code, and source code or schematic of top level implementation.
+Your repository must include `README.md` file with simulation screenshot(s), next the source code for traffic light controller, testbench code, and source code or schematic of top level implementation.
 Submit your solution **no later** than Friday.

 ## Experiments on your own